 The Rose-breasted Grosbeak (Pheucticus ludovicianus) is a species of passerine bird found in North America.
 It breeds in deciduous or mixed forests across most of Canada and the northern United States.
 During the winter months, it migrates south, primarily to Mexico and Central America.
 Its preferred habitats include open woodlands, second growth forests, riparian areas, and shrubland.
 It is also sometimes found in suburban areas with dense vegetation.

-See also What is Rubber Boa Animal
+See also What is Rex Rabbit Animal

 Rose-breasted Grosbeaks are most common in coniferous forest habitats during the breeding season.
 During this time, they often make their nests in trees or shrubs near a clearing where they can feed on insects and berries.
 In the winter months, they migrate south to tropical rainforests and other warm habitats with abundant food sources such as fruit trees and shrubs.